It is the fastest three hours in media hosted by me, your harmless, lovable little fuzzball host, Rush Limbaugh.

 They just tell people you have to behave the way we tell you, and they will punish you if you don't.

-It sounds like the Democrat National Committee platform to me, minus the health care.
+It sounds like the Democrat National Committee platform to me, minus the healthcare.

-He's talking about Islamist terrorist kidnappers and saying one of the things bad about them is that they don't offer a health care plan to their victims.
+But honest to Pete, he's talking about Islamist terrorist kidnappers and saying one of the things bad about them is that they don't offer a health care plan to their victims or to any other terrorists.

 Terrorists do not have Obamacare.